 Open your bathroom with dark walls and contrasting floors.

-This room celebrates dark colors in every sense, both on the wood plank accent wall and the rich charcoal walls surrounding it.
-Paired with ADURA® vinyl plank Pasadena floors in Sediment, this stylish bathroom captures all of the beautiful dark colors that nature has to offer.
-Simple accents, like the rounded industrial ceiling lamp and concrete fixtures, tie the look of this room together, while the expansive window, tree stump stool, and potted plant capture the essence of the outdoors, filling this space with life.
+This room celebrates dark colours in every sense, both on the wood plank accent wall and the rich charcoal walls surrounding it.
+Paired with ADURA® vinyl plank Pasadena floors in Sediment, this stylish bathroom mirrors some beautiful dark colours that are found in nature.
+Simple accents, like the rounded industrial ceiling lamp and concrete fixtures, tie the look of this room together.
+While the expansive window, tree stump stool, and potted plant capture the essence of the outdoors, filling this space with life.

 Amplify the look and feel of luxe.

 In this bathroom, black walls and white wainscoting are used to capture pure elegance.
-The lengthy, unadorned windows let all the natural light you could ever want in, while the metallic wall accessories, decorative glass bowl, and porcelain bathtub provide functionality.
+The lengthy, unadorned windows let in all the natural light you could ever want.
+While the metallic wall accessories, decorative glass bowl, and porcelain bathtub provide functionality.
 The ADURA®Max Legacy vinyl plank flooring in White with Gray ties the black and white palette together, giving the floor a marble appearance that amplifies the look of luxury.